Administrative Procedures for Physical Resources

 Individual users are responsible for any violation of any of these procedures that may originate from their computer(s) or account(s).
 Violations of these procedures may result in disciplinary action, including suspension of privileges, termination of employment, and civil liability.
 Violations of some portions of this policy may constitute a criminal offense, and may result in the engagement of appropriate law enforcement authorities.

-These procedures shall be reviewed by the Executive Director of Information Technology and the President’s Cabinet at least once per calendar year.
+These procedures shall be reviewed by the Executive Director of Information Technology and the Vice President for Administrative Affairs on a yearly basis.

 The goal of MVCC’s use of social media is to foster an online community for various MVCC constituents, reflecting the mission, vision, and values of the institution.
 Although these sites are outside the direct control of the institution, MVCC maintains an interest in how it is portrayed by them.
 Social media should be used to enhance communications, providing value to the College’s target audiences.